Raivis80/First-Milestone-Project/TESTING.md

 #
 ### **Testing About Page responsiveness**

-I'm using FlexBox design for responsive "About us" page design.
+I'm using FlexBox design for "About us" page responsiveness.

-I'm using CSS FlexBox property "order" for tablet and mobile device elements reordering.
+For tablet and mobile device elements reordering I'm using CSS FlexBox property "order".

-I'm using FlexBox declaration "flex-direction: row;"for desktop device elements and for mobile devices I'm using "flex-direction: column;" for elements.
+For desktop device elements I'm using FlexBox declaration "flex-direction: row;" and for mobile device for elements "flex-direction: column;".

 ![responsivedesign](assets/project-files/testing/responsive-test/about-page.gif)
 #
 ### **Testing Gallery responsiveness**

-For "gallery" responsiveness I'm using Bootstrap Grid system.
+For the "Gallery" responsiveness I'm using Bootstrap 5 Grid system.

-I'm using media queries with CSS declaration "display: none;" to hide some of the images for mobile devices.
+In order to hide some of the images on mobile devices I'm using media queries with CSS declaration "display: none;".

 ![responsivedesign](assets/project-files/testing/responsive-test/gallery-testing.gif)
 #